leocov-dev/maya-qt-img-resource-browser/.github/ISSUE_TEMPLATE.md

-# Issue Checklist

-If you are experiencing issues with the tool please follow this guide to provide helpful information that can be used to assist you.
+Please follow this template to provide helpful information that can be used to assist you.

 ## Self Help Checklist